dnanexus-archive/bigtop/README.md

 You can configure certain aspects of how the world renders by passing in query parameters at the end of the URL, e.g. `index.html?stats&points=5000`.
 The following parameters are supported:

+  * `data`: This determines where the data is loaded from.
+This should be a URI-encoded string pointing to a JSON resource containing all the points to be rendered.
+If this parameter is not provided, a sample dataset from the GIANT GWAS study will be loaded.

   * `lefty`: If this parameter is present, regardless of its value, the controllers will be switched to a left-handed configuration (laser pointer on the left, hand avatar on the right).

   * `stats`: If this parameter is present, regardless of its value, then a stats window will be displayed in the upper left of the screen when not in VR mode.